-Students are an invaluable part of the CEG Students are an invaluable part of the CEG community.
+Students are an invaluable part of the CEG community.
 They provide a pool of talent, expertise, and passion for issues of institutional reform and strengthening democracy.
 CEG strives to engage this community through robust programming and events, opportunities for mentorship, and regular communication.
 To further increase students' exposure to CEG's mission, work, and affiliates, while supporting and strengthening the broader efforts, CEG remains a valued partner to the Harris School and to peer entities across the campus.